U-Alberta/ADaPT-ML/README.md

 3. Perform an empirical evaluation of the Labeling Functions and Label Model
 4. Validate the End Model

-The first step to annotate data using Label Studio is to sample it from CrateDB.
+The first step to annotate data using Label Studio is to set up the project using the Label Studio UI.
+For this example use case, we enter `localhost:8080` (if you changed the port in `docker-compose.yml`, replace `8080` with what you entered) in a web browser.
+Create an account, and set up the project (we simply called it "example").

+The second step is to sample some data from CrateDB.
 The sampling method implemented currently in ADaPT-ML is a random N, so this commannd was used to sample all 30 datapoints for the multiclass and multilabel settings:
 ```shell
 docker exec label-studio-dev python ./ls/sample_tasks.py example_data txt 30 example --filename example_tasks.json
 ```